sfiggins/orm-sfiggins/oreilly-learning-extension/intro.md

 ## O'Reilly Learning Extension

-Try out the O'Reilly Learning vscode extension in a lab.
+Try out the O'Reilly Learning vscode extension in an Ubuntu sandbox.